tilek/about-me/my_goals_for_the_world.md

 1. Humanity is extremely safe from existential risks and catastrophic AI risks.*

-Examples of organizations working on this goal:
+&nbsp;&nbsp; Examples of organizations working on this goal:
 * Future of Life Institute
 * Future of Humanity Institute
 * OpenAI